 And in the field of digital health?

-The Foundation is involved in 4 main areas
+The Foundation is involved in four main areas.

 Solution: The Pierre Fabre Foundation supports training programs in digital health, to acculturate health care professionals and decision-makers to this major topic of interest, and e-learning programs, to strengthen the skills of caregivers at all levels in the health care pyramid.